rweichler/EQE/README.md

 https://eqe.fm/thread/4

-The EQE source is broken down into two parts:

-* Lua (~60% of the codebase)
-* Objective-C (~40% of the codebase)

-This repo contains all of the Lua code.
+The EQE source is written in Lua and Objective-C. This repo contains the Lua code.
 The Objective-C code is closed source.
-(See reasoning below)

 # How to make use of this code